ChrisCoffey/Articles/content/standalone/about.md

 url: "/about"
 ---

-There are so many excellent tech blogs on the internet, so why am I writing yet another tech blog?
-Honestly, I'm doing this as a forcing function for my own thinking.
-The idea is that by publically presenting not only the finished product but also the process learning & creating it, I hope to clarify my own thinking.

-If other people find value in the process, that's even better, but its not my primary objective.

-As for me, I'm a programmer fascinated by typed functional programming.
-I also happen to be a father, rock climber, and engineering manager who works in startups.
+I'm a programmer fascinated by typed functional programming.
+I also happen to be a father, rock climber, and engineering manager at a startup.
+I've been working in tech for 15 years in a number of roles.
+Along the way I've made more mistakes than I can remember, built some exciting products, and learned a few things.

+Writing helps me think, and this blog is a tool for exploring questions I find interesting.
+Hopefully you'll find some value in these posts too.